 Second, we have seen that indicators are calculated using complex mathematics.
 Still, while you can opt to calculate the indicators, we have seen that it is not necessarily necessary.

 Third, we have observed the importance of combining various indicators.
+Some of the advantages are detecting false signals (as breakouts) or reversal of a trend.

 What is the Rate of Change (ROC) Indicator?